Salt & Wind Travel

 Fish oil and tannin don’t like each other

 On the other hand, high-tannin wines will not work with fish oils.
-This is why you’ll classically see most seafood paired with white wine.
+This is why you’ll typically see most seafood paired with white wine.

 Classic Food And Wine Pairing Ideas